mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 I don't think there's much I can do to prevent outages like this with a team of our size.
 It's rare, but it's possible for three people to independently need time off at the same time.

-The team felt bad about the outage, so the most actionable lesson was clarifying expectations to the team that outages like this are my problem and not theirs.
-I don't want to leave customers without technical support, but it's more important to me to respect team members' time off so they don't feel pressured to work during vacation or sick time.
+The team felt bad about the outage, so the most actionable lesson was clarifying expectations that outages like this are my problem and not theirs.
+I don't want to leave customers without technical support, but it's more important to me to respect team members' time off so they don't feel pressured to work during vacation time or when they're ill.

 ### For the dev team